-This article will look at which foods people with osteoarthritis should include in their diet and which they should avoid.
-We also bust some common food myths regarding arthritis.
+This article looks at which foods people with osteoarthritis may consider including in their diet and which are best to avoid.
+It also discusses some common food myths regarding arthritis.

-It is not possible for specific foods or nutritional supplements to cure osteoarthritis, but, according to the Arthritis Foundation, certain diets can improve people’s symptoms.
+It is not possible for specific foods or nutritional supplements to cure osteoarthritis.
+However, according to the Arthritis Foundation, certain diets can improve people’s symptoms.

-The right diet can help to improve osteoarthritis in the following ways:
+The right diet can help improve osteoarthritis in numerous ways.